Despite the event’s iconic status, the course and the PGA TOUR’s flagship tournament still hold a few surprising fun facts—even for golf enthusiasts.

 What makes THE PLAYERS truly unique is that it was designed from the ground up (literally) with the spectators in mind—hence, The Stadium Course.
 THE PLAYERS Stadium Course at TPC Sawgrass was the first to use grassy berms as “stadium” seating, giving a large number of spectators a good view of the action without having to stand and crane their necks or wedge themselves into the crowd.
 The idea came from then-commissioner Deane Beaman, who stood 5’7” tall.

 TPC Sawgrass Director of Golf Course Operations Jeff Plotts leads a team of 105 full-time agronomy employees who oversee the maintenance and landscape of both THE PLAYERS Stadium Course and its sister course, Dye’s Valley.
-In addition, Plotts brings in 95 agronomy volunteers from 18 different countries to assist with course preparations and maintenance during the week of THE PLAYERS.
 In all, the agronomy staff will work a combined 12,000 hours during tournament week!

 THE PLAYERS® Championship’s purse this year—$15 million—is the biggest prize professional golf has ever seen for a single tournament.